Indian Armed Forces: Central Armed Police Forces

+The following are the seven paramilitary police forces termed as Central Armed Police Forces (CAPFs).
+These forces were earlier referred to as the "central paramilitary forces".
+In 2011, the nomenclature CAPF was adopted to refer them.

 Assam Rifles

 The Assam Rifles trace their lineage to a paramilitary police force that was formed under the British in 1835 called Cachar Levy.
 Since then the Assam Rifles have undergone a number of name changes before the name Assam Rifles was finally adopted in 1917.
 Over the course of its history, the Assam Rifles, and its predecessor units, have served in a number of roles, conflicts and theatres including World War I where they served in Europe and the Middle East, and World War II where they served mainly in Burma.
 In the post-World War II period, the Assam Rifles have expanded greatly as has their role.
 There are currently 46 battalions of Assam Rifles under the control of the Indian Ministry of Home Affairs (MHA).
 They perform many roles including: the provision of internal security under the control of the army through the conduct of counter insurgency and border security operations, provision of aid to the civil power in times of emergency, and the provision of communications, medical assistance and education in remote areas.
 In times of war they can also be used as a combat force to secure rear areas if needed.